top of page

 Can an E-2 apply for residency (a green card)?

-Your investment must come from a legitimate source — income, savings, gifts, inheritance, contest winnings, or even a loan.
-You just need to be able to show where the money came from and how it got to your accounts.
+Your investment must come from a lawful source, such as earned income, savings, gifts, inheritance, contest winnings, or certain loans.
+You must be able to clearly document both the origin of the funds and the path of the funds into your personal and business accounts.

 Do the funds have to come from outside the U.S.?